Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

-This not only automates the data generation step, but also grounds it in the actual environment that the robots will operate in.
-This avoids human bias and follows a more natural way of specifying a command, where an operator builds a general notion of the problem after observing a scenario and conveys it to the robot team.
+Detailed examples of prompts and outputs of the LMM models can be found on the \href{https://sites.google.com/view/prompting-teams}{website}.
+This process not only automates the data generation step, but also grounds it in the actual environment that the robots will operate in.
 The dataset generation process is conducted offline and only once.
 We now detail the process by which a neural network can be trained to \textit{distill} the task-relevant logic and reasoning contained in $\mathcal{D}$, so that it can interpolate and generalize across tasks and unseen scenarios.